 Golden milk.
 It seems to be everywhere these days, but golden milk is a very old natural health beverage with lots of potential health benefits.
 Traditional Indian recipes for golden milk typically use regular milk, but many modern recipes have been adapted to be non-dairy diet or vegan friendly with coconut milk.
 In addition to the milk and the turmeric, most are lightly spiced with other add-ins and sweetened.

-Some of the spices used in human golden milk recipes aren’t well suited to dogs and dogs don’t need the added sugars or sweeteners either.
+Some of the spices used in human golden milk recipes aren’t well suited to dogs.
+Dogs don’t need the added sugars or sweeteners they usually include either.
 Turmeric can be a great health booster, but it’s also very messy.
-It will stain everything it touches, including your hands and your dogs!
+It will stain everything it touches, including your hands and your dogs.
 Not a great combo for messy slurping as dog-friendly drinks.
 Especially with white dogs like mine.
-Oh my.

 This golden milk inspired dog treat recipe layers the ingredients for easier handling.
+The milky top and bottom help keep fingers and fur away from the turmeric.
 As frozen treats, they’re also simple to batch prepare and store long-term for serving in small quantities.
 Pawfect!

-Those cinnamon sticks are purely photo props.
+Don’t worry, eagle-eyed readers.
+Those cinnamon sticks you see are just photo props.
 I’m ready-to-use all the way!
-If you’re using cinnamon for dogs, Ceylon (real) cinnamon is the recommended variety.
+Importantly, if you’re using cinnamon for dogs, real Ceylon cinnamon is the recommended variety.
 Cinnamon in moderation has some good purported health benefits for dogs (and humans), but like many things it is not suitable for all people or pets as it may conflict with health conditions or medications.
 Always check before trying new foods.
 Of particular note, cinnamon is not recommended for pregnant or lactating dogs.

 Making Frozen Dog Treats